-What can upset animal intestinal flora?
+What can upset an animal’s intestinal flora?

-Whenever your diet changes (for example, when, due to lack of time you eat high-fat fast food), when you have more stress, or when medicines such as antibiotics, in addition to the harmful germs, also kill the beneficial bacteria.
+Whenever your diet changes, you have a lot of stress or when taking medicines such as antibiotics that in addition to the harmful germs, also kill the beneficial bacteria.

-The same goes for your pet!
+The same is true for your pet!

-Indigestion due to what they eat
+Indigestion due to eating habits

 New home and new owner

-Antibiotics: Deforestation in the intestine
+Antibiotics: Clear-cutting in the intestine

-The result: Pathogenic germs (e.g. clostridium perfringens, salmonella) can spread almost unhindered and not only trigger diarrhoea, but change the composition of the intestinal flora sustainably, so that the intestinal bacteria are permanently impaired in the execution of their tasks.
+The result: Pathogenic germs (e.g. clostridium perfringens, salmonella) can spread almost unhindered and not only trigger diarrhoea, but change the composition of the intestinal flora sustainably, so that the intestinal bacteria are permanently impaired in carrying out their tasks.